Updated on 07/04/2020

 Hello There!
 I’m dos Santos, welcome to Ulven Reviews.

-A trio of students from Volda University College is filming their investigation about what an alleged irregular bear hunter, but the mysterious man is actually hunting trolls.
+Troll Hunter, original title Trolljegeren, is a Norwegian fantasy film directed by André Øvredal.
+A trio of students from Volda University College is filming their investigation about a mysterious man who seems to be an illegal bear hunter, but he’s actually something else.

 Now, let’s talk about Trolls.